benhg/kermit/README.md

 4. Install the python dependencies `pip[3] install -r requirements.txt`
 5. Take a look through `config.py` and set anything that needs to be changed for your setup.
 In particular, you should pay close attention to `LISTENING_FREQUENCY`, `SAMPLE_INTERVAL`, `OUTPUT_FILE`, and `ANTENNA_FUDGE_FACTOR`,

 After those steps, you should be able to just start collecting data.
-To do that, make sure everything from the hardware setup section is plugged in correctly, and run `python3 collect_data.py`.
+To do that, make sure everything from the hardware setup section is plugged in correctly, and run `./kermit collect-data`.
 You should see no logs of `ERROR` or `WARNING` level if both GPS and RF signals are being recieved correctly.
 Your system's text to speech engine will announce the signal strength every five samples, by default (tunable with `ANNOUNCE_SIGNAL_EVERY` and `ANNOUNCE_SIGNAL` config options).
 Some sample log output of a healthy operation looks like this:

 ```
 INFO:root:Read GGA signal GpsResponse<<obscured>, lng=<obscured>, quality=GPS_SPS, sat_count=7, altitude=30.9, error=1.31, timestamp=022745.00> successfully